Arjen Lucassen: Health issues

 During the recordings of The Human Equation from 2003 to 2004, Lucassen suffered from "increasing lower back problems".
-The Doctors gave him an MRI examination revealing he was suffering from a hernia; he had his examination filmed in order to use it for a video shoot, "as the 'Me' character [from The Human Equation] would also have needed a scan after his car accident".
+Doctors gave him an MRI examination, revealing he was suffering from a hernia; he had his examination filmed to use it for a video shoot, "as the 'Me' character [from The Human Equation] would also have needed a scan after his car accident".

 Lucassen has suffered from permanent anosmia since 2007.
 The same year, he sank into a depression which required medical help, due to the disease, his constant work over the last years, and his recent divorce with Verduijn resulting in him living on his own.

-On 3 September 2012, he revealed on his Facebook page that he has been suffering from an incurable tinnitus for the past two months.
+On 3 September 2012, he revealed on his Facebook page that he had been suffering from an incurable tinnitus for the past two months.